zarhus/presentations/pages/zdm_3/dts.md

 * Further integrate DTS with other members of Dasharo Universe:
   - fwupd?
-  - Further integration with Zarhus Provisioning Box for Root of Trust and Chain of Trust verification and atteststion.
+  - Further integration with Zarhus Provisioning Box for Root of Trust and Chain of Trust verification and attestation.
   - HCL and other atteststion procedures developed alongise ZarhusBMC.
 * New platforms and firmware support:
   - Servers: Gigabyte MZ33-AR1, ASRock Rack SPC741D8-2L2T/BCM, and others.